MUSIC WITH MARGARET COLTMAN PIANO AND CELLO LESSONS FREELANCE CELLIST

 Studio Policies

-Piano students will need to have a weighted full size keyboard (like a Roland) or a traditional piano that is regularly tuned and a metronome.
+Piano students need to have a weighted full size keyboard (like a Roland) or a traditional piano that is regularly tuned and a metronome.
 You can use a simple app for a metronome, but I find that the volume is sometimes a problem with that so an actual physical metronome is better.
 I recommend creating a practice zone that will allow for peaceful practice with all your required tools easily at hand.

 Tuition